geotre/electron-json-config/README.md

 ### `.delete(key)`
-Remove the key and its value from the config file.
+Removes the key and its value from the config file.

 | Parameters | Type     | Optional | Description                 |
 |:----------:|:--------:|:--------:|:---------------------------:|